-Athabasca University: this course fulfills the MATH 215 requirement for Psychology majors.
+Athabasca University: this course fulfills the MATH 216 requirement for Psychology majors.
 Credit allowed for only one of GPRC's ST 1510 or PY 2110.
+Math 216 will satisfy intro statistics requirement/prerequisite credit allowed for Psychology majors only.
 University of Calgary: this course CANNOT be used to satisfy the statistics requirement if majoring in Psychology.
 Credit is allowed for only one of GPRC's ST 2520, PY 2110 or MG 3120 for those not majoring in Psychology at the U of C.